Reflection on “Actively” Rehabbing after Medial Meniscectomy

 So what tools did I plan to use to help accomplish these goals?

-Fortunately, as the Director of Clinical Development at LightForce, I have access to a Class 4 laser and other devices that enabled me to quickly progress my program.
+Fortunately, as the Director of Clinical Development at LightForce Therapy Lasers, I have access to a Class IV laser and other devices that enabled me to quickly progress my program.
 In addition to the laser, I was also able to utilize 2 other modalities to assist during my recovery; an M-Trigger biofeedback unit as well as a negative pressure device (LymphaTouch) designed to help with swelling and scar tissue mobility.

 Given the current research on cryotherapy (1), I was not planning to utilize ice unless there was a significant amount of joint effusion.
 Luckily, that wasn’t the case.
 I focused on pursuing active healing in order to promote better blood flow and try to abate the inflammatory cascade.